 Let’s explore the different forms of time theft, measures you can take to prevent it, and legal considerations you need to be aware of.

-4 Ways Employees Steal Time at Work
+5 Ways Employees Steal Time at Work

 1. Taking Extended Breaks

-That doesn’t make it right or fair to the company or other employees.
-When an hourly employee takes advantage of not having to clock out for short paid breaks, they steal time and money from your company by getting paid without working.
-They also decrease your company’s productivity by reducing the amount of time they’re getting their work done.
+Many employees take extra or extended breaks during the day, leaving early for a break or coming back late.
+Employees may not have to clock out for short paid breaks—and when they take advantage of this, they steal time and money from your company by getting paid without working.
+This also decreases your company’s productivity by reducing the amount of time work gets done.